 be stated on the record.

-(4) Notwithstanding any other provision of law, no interest shall accrue
+(4) Notwithstanding any other law, interest shall not accrue on that amount

-on that amount of a child support obligation that would not have become
+of a child support obligation that would not have become due and owing

-due and owing if the activated service member modified his or her support
+if the activated service member modified his or her support order upon

-order upon activation to reflect the change in income due to the activation.
+activation to reflect the change in income due to the activation.
+Upon

-Upon a finding by the court that good cause did not exist for the service
+a finding by the court that good cause did not exist for the servicemember's

-member's failure to seek, or delay in seeking, the modification, interest
+failure to seek, or delay in seeking, the modification, interest shall

 (d) An order for spousal support may not be modified or terminated to the